Stay updated with our latest news and events | Click here to subscribe to our newsletter

 Anastasia Sereda

-Anastasia is a founding member and lead instructor of the Troyanda Ukrainian Dance Club in Lethbridge, where she has passionately shared her love of Ukrainian dance since 2002.
-A dedicated learner, she has participated in workshops with the Alberta Ballet and Virsky School in Ukraine, and she performs with the Troyanda Ensemble at events like Globalfest and the Calgary Ukrainian Festival.
-Anastasia holds a Master’s in Women & Gender Studies and values the opportunity to inspire her students through dance.
+Anastasia Sereda is a founding member and lead instructor of the Troyanda Ukrainian Dance Club in Lethbridge, where she has passionately shared her love of Ukrainian dance since 2002.
+A dedicated learner, she has participated in workshops with the Alberta Ballet and Virsky School in Ukraine, and performs with the Troyanda Ensemble at events like Globalfest and the Calgary Ukrainian Festival.
+Anastasia holds a Master’s degree in Women & Gender Studies and values the opportunity to inspire her students through dance.

 Nonprofit Governance and Operations